 The CPU, or Central Processing Unit, is both the heart and brains of every computer.
 Many of us do not know how important this unit is to the performance of a computer.
-How many of you have wondered about the basic functions of CPU?
-This article will answer that question, plus others including:
+How many of you have wondered about the basic functions of the CPU?
+This article will answer that question and others, including:

 Common CPU Terms